cython/cython/docs/src/userguide/faq.rst

 What is the difference between a ``.pxd`` and ``.pxi`` file?
 When should either be used?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SHORT **Answer**:  You should always use .pxd files for declarations and .pxi files only for code that you want to include.

 MEDIUM **Answer**:  A .pxd files are lists of declarations, .pxi files are textually included, and their use for declarations is a historical artifact of the way common declarations were shared before .pxd files existed.

 LONG **Answer**:  A .pxd file is a declaration file, and is used to declare classes, methods, etc. in a C extension module, (typically as implemented in a .pyx file of the same name).
 It can contain declarations only, i.e. no executable statements.
 One can ``cimport`` things from .pxd files just as one would import things in Python.
 Two separate modules cimporting from the same .pxd file will receive identical objects.

 A .pxi file is an include file and is textually included (similar to the C ``#include`` directive) and may contain any valid Cython code at the given point in the program.
 It may contain implementations (e.g. common cdef inline functions) which will be copied into both files.
 For example, this means that if I have a class A declared in a.pxi, and both b.pyx and c.pyx do ``include a.pxi`` then I will have two distinct classes b.A and c.A.
 Interfaces to C libraries (including the Python/C API) have usually been declared in .pxi files (as they are not associated to a specific module).
 It is also re-parsed at every invocation.

-Now that "cimport *" can be used, there is no reason to use .pxi files for external declarations.
+Now that ``cimport *`` can be used, there is no reason to use .pxi files for external declarations.

 ----------

 What is better, a single big module or multiple separate modules?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Answer**: In short, one big module is clumsy to handle but allows broader optimisations by the C compiler.

 The compile time might actually decrease for multiple modules since the build can be parallelised.
 The "build_ext" command in distutils has a "-j" option since Py3.5.
 Also, smaller modules are usually faster to compile by the C compiler, because some optimisations may involve non-linear overhead.

 The distribution size, and the size per module, will probably increase when splitting a module because there are some things that Cython has to copy into each module.
 There is a [[feature request|https://github.com/cython/cython/issues/2356]] that would mitigate this.

 C calls between modules are slightly slower than C calls inside of a module, simply because the C compiler cannot optimise and/or inline them.
 You will have to use shared .pxd declarations for them, which will then call through a function pointer.
 If modules use a functional split, however, this should not hurt too much.
 It might still be a good idea to create a shared .pxd file (or .pxi) with inline functions for performance critical code that is used in multiple modules.

 When splitting an existing module, you will also have to deal with the API changes.
 Leaving some legacy imports here and there, or turning a module into a package that merges the module namespaces back together via imports, might prevent code breakage for users of your original module when you move names around and redistribute them across multiple modules.

 ----------

 What is the difference between ``PyObject*`` and ``object``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Answer**: A variable of type ``PyObject*`` is a simple C pointer, just like ``void*``.
 It is not reference counted, which is sometimes referred to as a borrowed reference.
 An ``object`` variable is an owned reference to a Python object.
 You can convert one into the other by casting:

 ::